All Episodes

 Now we're about to build up our nation's defenses again.

-And maybe one of the reasons he wants to talk to South Korea is maybe as simple as one fundamental thing is that he understands the United States means it.
+And maybe one of the reasons he wants to talk to South Korea is maybe it's as simple as one fundamental thing is that he understands the United States means it.

 Washington Post declared that Kim Jong-un's sister is the Ivanka Trump of North Korea.